 - Homestead Honey can explain how to tap walnut trees for sap to turn into syrup

-To be sure, the mapling aspect of Sweet Maple is for the self-sufficient, homestead-y types.
+To be sure, the mapleing aspect of Sweet Maple is for the self-sufficient, homestead-y types.
 It IS a lot of work, as Michelle honestly shares.
 However, it’s work that can be done as a family and the family stories are actually one of my favorite parts of Sweet Maple.

-If you’d just like to learn to cook and bake with maple syrup, no worries!
-Sweet Maple can help you out there, too.
 Michelle makes the case for maple syrup as a healthy replacement for table sugar.
 She provides multiple recipes from Maple Scones to Maple Pork Stir-Fry to teach us how to work maple syrup into favorite dishes.

 In fact, my ten-year-old unwrapped Sweet Maple from its postal envelope and wouldn’t give it to me until she’d read through it.
 She fell in love with the Maple Blueberry Pie recipe and made it that night!